rigdev/rig/docs/docs/api/platform-api.md

 <a name="api-v1-capsule-GitReference"></a>

 ### GitReference
-GitReference is an origin of a build.
+GitReference is an origin of a image.

 | Field | Type | Label | Description |